Publications & Research 🔬

 • Making Biomedical Research Software FAIR: Actionable Step-by-step Guidelines with a User-support Tool

-Bhavesh Patel, Sanjay Soundarajan, Hervé Ménager & Zicheng Hu
+Bhavesh Patel, Sanjay Soundarajan, Hervé Ménager and Zicheng Hu

 Abstract